-- Encourage Daddy’s and Sibling’s to support them and give them praise on their success!!!
+- Encourage the rest of the family to support them and give them praise on their success!

-We support the children’s personal, social and emotional development by encouraging the children to make friends and support them to communicate their needs.
-We understand that these early experiences are important in building confidence and self- esteem which will help them when they start school.
+We support the children’s personal, social and emotional development by encouraging them to make friends and support them to communicate their needs.
+We understand that these early experiences are important in building confidence and self-esteem, which will help them when they start school.

-During the pre-school year we also focus on the early education of the children we support the children in recognising and writing their own name as well as a fun phonic programme that we deliver during our circle time.
+During the Upper Pre-School year we also focus on the early education of the children we support the children in recognising and writing their own name as well as a fun phonics programme that we deliver during our circle time.
 The children also have fun planned activities which support school readiness.